SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Description</b></summary>
   The editors analyse the output from the previous step and derive the entities, attributes and relationships that are common to most data models and that are necessary to model the evidence.

+  They do this by agreeing upon thresholds with the Working Group.
+These thresholds might be quantifiable, e.g. “if at least three Member States request an attribute, the attribute is included” or “if one Member State is not able to provide an attribute, the attribute is made optional”.
 </details>

 <details>